-- Northwest Indiana HIV Capacity-Building Initiative (NWIHCBI)The Northwest Indiana HIV Capacity-Building Initiative (NWIHCBI) is a 5-year SAMHSA-funded initiative to reduce the incidence and prevalence of substance abuse, HIV, hepatitis C, and related health concerns within Gary, East Chicago, Hammond, and Lake Station, Indiana.
+- The Knowledge for Life is a 5-year SAMHSA-funded initiative to reduce the incidence and prevalence of substance abuse, HIV, hepatitis C, and related health concerns within Gary, East Chicago, Hammond, and Lake Station, Indiana.
 This project employs a multi-tier approach in partnership with community agencies, including evidence-based prevention programming, rapid HIV testing, risk-reduction and motivational counseling, stigma mitigation via environmental strategies, and assessment of prevention efforts on key participant outcomes.
 IRAB staff serve in a variety of roles including Project Director, Evaluator, Epidemiologist, and Program Coordinator, all of which interface with multiple northwest Indiana community agencies to maximize local buy-in and positive impact on communities.

-- Drug-Free Communities (DFC) Support ProgramIRAB’s Evaluation Team provides comprehensive evaluation services to communities engaged in substance abuse prevention activities via SAMHSA-funded Drug-Free Communities (DFC) Support Program grants.
+- IRAB’s Evaluation Team provides comprehensive evaluation services to communities engaged in substance abuse prevention activities via SAMHSA-funded Drug-Free Communities (DFC) Support Program grants.
 These coalition-based efforts are tasked with establishing and strengthening collaboration among key stakeholders in their community, and working together to prevent and reduce substance use among youth.
 IRAB develops data collection instruments, and monitors coalition activities and outputs to assess the extent of the coalition’s contribution toward any change in youth substance use rates and related risk or protective factors.
-IRAB staff have served as evaluators on DFC grants in Madison, Morgan, and Clark Counties in the past.
-Currently three DFC recipients in Indiana contract with IRAB for evaluation services: CEASe of Scott County, Decatur Township Drug Free Coalition, and Dubois County CARES.
+IRAB staff have served as evaluators on DFC grants in Madison, Morgan, Scott, Dubois, and Clark Counties in the past.
+Currently two DFC recipients in Indiana contract with IRAB for evaluation services: Decatur Township Drug Free Coalition, and Drug Free Wayne County Partnership.

-- Indiana State University (ISU) SBIRT TrainingIRAB provides technical assistance and evaluation services to Indiana State University for their federally-funded initiative to teach screening, brief intervention, and referral to treatment (SBIRT) practices to undergraduate and graduate students in nursing, social work, and physician assistant programs.
+- IRAB provides technical assistance and evaluation services to Indiana State University for their federally-funded initiative to teach screening, brief intervention, and referral to treatment (SBIRT) practices to undergraduate and graduate students in nursing, social work, and physician assistant programs.
 IRAB staff provided content expertise during the development of the curricula, and manage the project evaluation, including data collection, coding, validation and accuracy checks; development of paper and digital survey instruments; and submission to the appropriate federal databases.
-As of summer 2017, over 400 healthcare professionals in SBIRT best practices have been trained through the ISU program.
+As of spring 2018, over 600 healthcare professionals have been trained in SBIRT best practices through the ISU program.

-- Partnerships for Success (PFS)The Partnerships for Success (PFS) grant is a 5-year SAMHSA initiative awarded to the Indiana Division of Mental Health and Addiction (DMHA) to reduce alcohol and prescription drug abuse in the state of Indiana.
+- The Partnerships for Success (PFS) grant is a 5-year SAMHSA initiative awarded to the Indiana Division of Mental Health and Addiction (DMHA) to reduce alcohol and prescription drug abuse in the state of Indiana.
 IRAB provides evaluation services to DMHA as well as ten funded Indiana counties.
 The project includes evaluation efforts to track state-level process and outcome data to report to federal funders.
 County-level process and outcome data are also collected and evaluated and provided to the state and federal funders.
 Staff are in charge of creating data collection tools, data management, data analysis and reporting.